vanessa-knyspel/Breast-Cancer-DGE-Analysis/README.md

 * Adipocytokine signalling pathway
 * Cytoskeleton in muscle cells

-These pathways are primarily involved in metabolic regulation, energy homeostasis, and cellular structure.
-The enrichment of PPAR and AMPK signalling pathways suggests substantial alterations in metabolic processes between tumour and normal breast tissue samples.
-These pathways are involved in metabolic regulation and energy homeostasis and may contribute to transcriptomic differences observed between tumour and normal tissue.
+These pathways are involved in metabolic regulation, energy homeostasis, and cellular structure.
+The enrichment of PPAR and AMPK signalling pathways suggests altered metabolic processes between tumour and normal breast tissue samples and may contribute to the transcriptomic differences observed between these groups.

 ### Pathway Network Analysis